Health420/Sticks-Incremental-Script/README.md

 # Sticks-Incremental-Script
 Script For Sticks Incremental.
 Very OP Change the stated value to increase speed don’t go above 100.
+If you are interested in this project just send a pull request or something ive been attempting other parts of the game but not successful so far.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")